LenaWil/git-explain/readme.md

 _Author: Tijmen Wildervanck_
 ©: CC-by-nc-sa 4.0

-Originally written for TU/e students.
+This Document has originally been written for TU/e students.

 ## Intro